Sandaruwan-Jayasundara/PizzaHut-Mobile-Application/README.md

 3.`npm run nodemon`

 Runs the app in the development mode.\
-Open [http://localhost:8081](http://localhost:8081) to view it in the browser.
+Open [http://localhost:8081](http://localhost:8081) to view it in the Mobile.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.